CLINICAL

 Learn

-Ron moved from Boston to New Haven in 2001 and joined faculty of Yale University.
-Later he was promoted to full professor and served as Interim Chairman of the Department of Ophthalmology and Visual Science.
+Dr. Adelman moved from Boston to New Haven in 2001 and joined the faculty of Yale University.
+Later, he was promoted to full professor and served as Interim Chairman of the Department of Ophthalmology and Visual Science.

 Dr. Adelman has served as the President of Connecticut Society of Eye Physicians and Surgeons (CSEP), and President of New Haven County Medical Association (NHCMA).
 He is an Examiner of the American Board of Ophthalmology and serves on the editorial board of seven scientific journals including the American Journal of Ophthalmology.